openshift-service-mesh/sail-operator/docs/ossm/create-mesh/README.md

 1. Has been discovered by the service mesh control plane
 1. Has been [injected with a Envoy proxy sidecar](../injection/README.md)

-By default, the service mesh control plane will watch all namespaces within the cluster, meaning that any workload with the appropriate sidecar or namespace injection label will be added to the service mesh.
+By default, the service mesh control plane will watch all namespaces within the cluster, meaning that:
+- Each proxy instance will receive configuration for all namespaces.
+This includes information about workloads that are not enrolled in the mesh.
+- Any workload with the appropriate sidecar or namespace injection label will be injected with a proxy sidecar.

 This may not be desirable in a shared cluster, and you may want to limit the scope of the service mesh to only a portion of your cluster.
 This is particularly important if you plan to have [multiple service meshes within the same cluster](./multi-control-planes/README.md).

 ### DiscoverySelectors
 Discovery selectors provide a mechanism for the mesh administrator to limit the scope of a service mesh.
 This is done through a Kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#label-selectors), which defines criteria for which namespaces will be visible to the service mesh control plane.
 Any namespaces not matching are ignored by the control plane entirely.